 Grid Standards and Codes

-NREL provides leadership and technical expertise in the development of standards and codes to improve the integration, interconnection, and interoperability of electric load and generation technologies.
+NREL provides strategic leadership and technical expertise in the development of standards and codes to improve the integration, interconnection, and interoperability of electric generation and storage technologies.

-To support technical analysis and studies, NREL develops modeling and simulations to describe the problems under study.
+NREL's standards team provides strategic technical leadership to develop standards that accelerate and smooth the adoption of generation and storage technologies from the household level up to the transmission system level.
 Using capabilities and resources at NREL laboratories, the standards and codes team excels at developing rapid simulations that take advantage of advanced concepts such as hardware-in-the-loop testing.
 Such methods of testing actual equipment coupled with computer simulation provide added assurance and validation of methods and solutions.

 The goal of this project is to develop streamlined and accurate methods for New York utilities to determine interconnection requirements for PV installations.
 The project requires collaboration with the New York Department of Public Service, New York State Energy Research and Development Authority, New York Power Authority, and New York investor-owned utilities and provides technical expertise, research, and testing methods to address grid-integration issues in New York State.
 Methods include providing analysis for resolving interconnection issues, developing fast screens, and identifying solutions following the paths of states such as California, Hawaii, and Massachusetts.